xak2000/nomad/website/source/guides/stateful-workloads/host-volumes.md

 Edit the Nomad configuration on this Nomad client to create the Host Volume.

-Add the following to the `client` stanza of your Nomad configuration:
+Add the following to the `client` block of your Nomad configuration:

 ```hcl
   host_volume "mysql" {